wttech/aet/documentation/src/main/wiki/ExtractElementDataFilter.md

 #### Extract Element Data Filter

-Extract Element Data Filter allows to extract an element from the html source (collected by [[Source Collector|SourceCollector]]) by providing an id attribute or a class attribute.
+Extract Element Data Filter allows to extract an element from the html source (collected by [Source Collector](SourceCollector.md)) by providing an id attribute or a class attribute.
 Only the extracted source of the element is processed by the comparator.

 Module name: **extract-element**